drippy-cat/Drift-Boss/README.md

 The content of this program is for your general information and use only.
 It is subject to change without notice.
 You must be at least 13 years of age to use this program.
 If you are not at least 13 years of age, do not use this program.
 By playing this game and running this program, you confirm that you have read and fully understood these Terms & Conditions and the Privacy Policy.

 ##  *1. Definitions*
-  "I" or "me" refers to the creator/owner of this [repository](https://math-gizmos.github.io/Drift-Boss/) (math-gizmos).
+  "I" or "me" refers to the creator/owner of this [repository](https://drippy-cat.github.io/Drift-Boss/) (drippy-cat).

-  "The program" refers to this [repository](https://math-gizmos.github.io/Drift-Boss/).
+  "The program" refers to this [repository](https://drippy-cat.github.io/Drift-Boss/).

   "Copyright" refers to the laws that protect original media/content.